My Cat Has Eight Sets Of Claws!!!

 Some Amazing Facts About Polydactyl Cats:

 We all love to play with our kitten and their tiny little paws.
 Thats how this blog begins, you see our little guy Oliver, (our cat) was a rescue.
-Not just a rescue but one that would come with alot of extra responsability.
-As he began to grow my wife and I began to notice his walking had changed, then he stopped jumping up to see us, and would cry at us to pick him up instead.
+Not just a rescue but one that would come with alot of new responsibilities.
+As he began to grow my wife and I began to notice his walking had changed, then he stopped jumping up to see us, and would cry for us to pick him up instead.
 We would later discover he had a condition called polydactyl.
 It means those who are born with more than the usual number of toes on their paws, the extra toes just add to their cuteness if you ask me.
 While most cats have five toes on their front paws and four toes on their back paws, polydactyl cats can have six or more on each paw.
 Now Oliver had extra claws which wasn't to much of a worry, our concern was due to the position of his second set, they would grow like a crab claws and became painful for him to walk, jump and impossible for the poor guy to climb or defend himself.

 We set out to find the best Vet we could in our area, and were lucky enough to come across